Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Hollow Ones.md

 ## Hollow One

-The eastern coast of [[Xhorhas]], known to the Kryn as [[Blightshore]], is a land scarred by evil magic.
+The eastern coast of [[Xhorhas]], known to the [[Kryn Dynasty|Kryn]] as [[Blightshore]], is a land scarred by evil magic.
 Among the creations of that foul place are the Hollow Ones, beings whose souls have left for the afterlife, yet whose bodies still retain a fragment of their former selves.

 [![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/04-15.png)](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/04-15.png)